 London is home to some of the most stunning boutique cinema screens, offered as an alternative to the bustling multiplexes; you can watch the latest Hollywood flick, edgy independent and high-end foreign films.
-With the temperature outside dropping and the Film Award season on the horizon, there is no better way to relish the festive season than by catching a film at one of our top five atmospheric cinemas.
+There is no better way to relish the festive season than by catching a film at one of our top five atmospheric cinemas.
 In no particular order, we have:

 The Ritzy, Brixton